About Bridging Two Hearts

 What better way to start a story than with a mystery? 🙂

-About the Navy SEAL divorce rate
+About the Navy SEAL divorce rate in 2013

 You can understand why, and Josh confronts a lot of those reasons in Bridging Two Hearts.
-Military marriages are by definition stressed relationships and the increased operational tempo of the last ten years in the United States has only increased the difficulties for families and couples
+Military marriages are by definition, stressed relationships and the increased operational tempo of the last ten years in the United States has only increased the difficulties for families and couples

 Interesting Links